UNITED KINGDOM

 Number of employees who receive benefits in kindNumber0

-Mean hourly pay difference between female and male employees (all employees)%3.69
+Mean hourly pay difference between female and male employees (all employees)%-1.56%Males mean pay was 1.56% higher

-Median hourly pay difference between female and male employees (all employees)%6.67%
+Median hourly pay difference between female and male employees (all employees)%0.00%

-Mean hourly pay difference between female and male employees (lower quartile)%1.19%
+Mean hourly pay difference between female and male employees (lower quartile)%0.00%

-Median hourly pay difference between female and male employees (lower quartile)%6.67%
+Median hourly pay difference between female and male employees (lower quartile)%0.00%

-Mean hourly pay difference between female and male employees (middle quartile)%-0.97%
+Mean hourly pay difference between female and male employees (middle quartile)%-7.80%Males mean pay was 7.8% higher

-Median hourly pay difference between female and male employees (middle quartile)%0
+Median hourly pay difference between female and male employees (middle quartile)%-18.47%

-Mean hourly pay difference between female and male employees (upper quartile)%0No males have worked in this quartile
+Mean hourly pay difference between female and male employees (upper quartile)%3.90%Females mean pay was 3.9% higher

-Median hourly pay difference between female and male employees (upper quartile)%0No males have worked in this quartile
+Median hourly pay difference between female and male employees (upper quartile)%3.90%

 Request More Info